spandian-godaddy/vps4/doc/getting_started.md

     - open eclipse, select File->Import->Maven->Existing Maven Projects
     - Browse to dir of vps4 git code
     - Select all and finish
+    - Click on vps-core/pom.xml in project explorer, go to menu Run->Run As->maven install
     - In project explorer, right click vps4-core->Maven->Update project
-    - Click on vps-core/pom.xml in project explorer, go to menu Run->Run As->maven install
+    - We found that after updating project, there were still three errors in the "Problems" tab of Eclipse
+        - The errors said "plugin execution not covered by lifecycle configuration"
+        - This can be fixed by right clicking each error and ignoring in Eclipse

 - Create Eclipse Run Configurations
     - Run->Run configurations